magg666/webshop-java/README.md

 ## WebShop
 Java | JDBC | PostgreSQL | Servlets | JUnit | OOP
 Web Shop project.
 User can choose from multiple products, add them to chart, processed order and at the end receive email with confirmation.
 Data stored in DB.
 All dependencies in pom.xml.
-Uses Jetty Server
+Uses Jetty Server.
 Tests based on independent data base.

 Created to practice: